Towards an identification of the medium.

 — Claudio Marra, L’immagine Infedele, 2006

-A painting that – and here lies the serious misunderstanding – ends up representing not a possible model of art but rather the art tout court, the only aesthetic form with which to relate, mainly because no other alternatives are provided, and also because it completely ignores what happened in this area during the twentieth century.
+A painting that – and here lies the serious misunderstanding – ends up representing not a possible model of art but rather the art tout court, the only aesthetic form to which relate, mainly because no other alternatives are provided, and also because it completely ignores what happened in this area during the twentieth century.
 In short, to put it clearly, following the logic of these thoughts, the digital/analogical clash would seem to resolve in the opposition art/non-art.

 — Claudio Marra, L’immagine Infedele, 2006